 Lizzie Hobbs creates freehand ink drawings inspired by patterns found in other cultures, predominantly from Asia and the Middle East.
 She has won international art awards, been featured in Vogue Magazine, exhibited at the V&A, and has produced a mindfulness colouring book in the UK and Brazil.

-Clients include Oxfam, The Whitworth Art Gallery, SOAS University of London, Weleda, HSBC, Super Slow Way, Ugly Duck, Community Arts North West, Jimani Collections, and The Love & Etiquette Foundation.
+Clients include Oxfam, The Whitworth Art Gallery, SOAS University of London, Weleda, HSBC, Victoria Baths, Super Slow Way, Ugly Duck, Community Arts North West, Jimani Collections, and The Love & Etiquette Foundation.

 - Items for sale and works to commission